Johann Sebastian Bach’s B-minor Mass

-The Jerwood Library presented an exhibition in support of a visit by Roger Scruton to Trinity Laban on 20 March 2014, highlighting the relevant materials from the library's collection, alongside scores and materials relating to his two operas lent by him for the display.
-For more information about Professor Scruton's visit and the display visit the Jerwood Library blog.
+The Jerwood Library presented an exhibition on the occasion of a visit by Roger Scruton to Trinity Laban on 20 March 2014, highlighting the relevant materials from the library’s collection, alongside scores and materials relating to his two operas lent by him for the display.
+For more information about Professor Scruton’s visit and the display visit the Jerwood Library blog.

 Trinity Laban Faculty of Music Composers series: Gwyn Pritchard and the Second London Ear Festival

 The Jerwood Library has mounted a display to highlight the work of Trinity Laban professor of composition Gwyn Pritchard and the second London Ear Festival taking place from 27th to 30th March 2014 at the Warehouse and Cello Factory, both in Waterloo.